 All loans considered to be PCI loans prior to January 1, 2020 were converted to PCD loans upon the Company's adoption of ASC 326.
-The Company elected to maintain pools of loans that were previously accounted for under ASC 310-30 and will continue to account for these pools as a unit of account.
+The Company elected to maintain pools of loans that were previously accounted for under ASC 310-30 and will continue to account for these pools as a unit of account for all applicable areas of accounting which include credit loss measurement, interest income recognition, non-accrual determination, write-off determination and trouble debt restructuring identification.
 Loans are only removed from the existing pools if they are foreclosed, written off, paid off, or sold.
 Upon adoption of ASC 326, the ACL was determined for each loan or pool and added to the loan or pool's carrying amount to establish a new amortized cost basis.
 The difference between the unpaid principal balance of the loan or pool and the new amortized cost basis is the noncredit premium or discount which will be accreted into interest income over the remaining life of the loan or pool.
 Changes to the ACL after adoption are recorded through provision expense.